grahamhili/JavaScript-In-Bite-Sizes/Functions/Function_Arguments.md

 console.log(Add(1, '2'));   // returns 12undefined
 ```

-* If more function arguments are passed to a function the extra arguments are ignored.
+* If more function arguments are passed to a function the extra arguments are __ignored__.

 ```javascript
 "use strict";